Crawford92/DeliveryData/README.md

 # README

 ## TODO:
-- High priority: Check attributes other than 'Restaurant Names' for input errors

 - High priority: Transform relevant *Deliveries* dataframe attributes to utilize the Datetime class for ease of later analysis
 - High priority: Function to anonymize restaurant name data within the *Deliveries* dataframe
 - High priority: Function to convert string format "$##.##" to float